It's a shark eat shark world. Researchers find evidence that large sharks may be hunting each other.

 Researchers have discovered evidence pointing to the first known case of a porbeagle shark — which can grow up to 12 feet long and 500 pounds — being killed by a large shark predator.
 The findings were published Tuesday in the biology journal Frontiers in Marine Science.

-This isn't the first case of "shark cannibalism."
-Jon Dodd, executive director of the Atlantic Shark Institute, which helped lead the study, said larger sharks eating smaller sharks is a common occurrence.
-"In the open ocean, size matters, but there is always something bigger," he said.
+This isn't the first case of "shark cannibalism," said Jon Dodd, executive director of the Atlantic Shark Institute, which helped lead the study.
+Larger sharks eating smaller sharks is a common occurrence, "in the open ocean, size matters, but there is always something bigger," he said.

 In some cases — bull sharks, mako sharks and baby sand tiger sharks, for example — sharks will even eat their own species.